martin-armstrong/dtx-submit-claims/README.md

 # dtx-submit-claims

+THIS SCRIPT SHOULD BE REDUNDANT NOW AS DTX WAS UPDATED

 This is a TamperMonkey script (a browser extension) which alters the code for the web DTX submit claims tab so it will work properly in Chrome.
 (Only IE is officially supported)

 # Set up